Credit Cards Balance Transfer Credit Cards

 • Round up to the nearest 10 points on purchases

-How to start a balance transfer with Citi
+How to do a balance transfer with Citi

 Starting a balance transfer with Citi is straightforward, especially if you already have a Citi credit card.
-But even if you don’t have a Citi card, you only have a few extra steps.
+If you don’t have a Citi card, it only takes a few additional steps to open a card and initiate a transfer.

 If you already have a Citi credit card

-• Sign in to your Citi account and see if you have a balance transfer offer.
+• Sign in to your Citi account online or in the app and see if you have a balance transfer offer.
 You might see a promo ad indicating you have a balance transfer offer when you log in to your Citi account.
-If not, hover over Payments & Transfers in the top menu and click Balance Transfers.
-Then click Start a Balance Transfer to see your balance transfer offers (if you have any).

 • Give information for the credit card you want to transfer a balance from.
 Here you’ll need to give details for the card you want to transfer a balance from.
-That usually includes the card issuer name, your name, the account number, and the balane transfer amount.
+That usually includes the card issuer's name, your name, the account number, and the balance transfer amount.

 • Wait for Citi to initiate the transfer.
 How long it takes for a transfer to complete can vary significantly; Citi takes two to 21 days to process balance transfers.
 Once the transfer is complete, you can start making monthly payments on your Citi credit card.